 1. Go shopping, of course!

 Most people visit Ginza for shopping!

-Women will appreciate the cosmetics on sale at Shiseido (7 Chome-8-10 Ginza), fashion enthusiasts will be in heaven at the largest Uniqlo store in the world spanning 12 floors (6 Chome-9-5 Ginza).
+Women will appreciate the cosmetics on sale at Shiseido (7 Chome-8-10 Ginza), and fashion enthusiasts will be in heaven at the largest Uniqlo store in the world spanning 12 floors (6 Chome-9-5 Ginza).